Hawa-Evakali/Hawas/README.md

 * You need to have git installed
 * You can install it with the following command in your terminal $ sudo apt install git-all

+## Setup instructions
+To access this project on your files, you can clone it using these steps

 ## Code scaffolding